i10416/firebase-messaging-rs/README.md

 This crate implements some wrapper functions for google FCM APIs and Instant ID APIs.

-General features like authorization are delegated to [gcloud-sdk-rs](https://github.com/abdolence/gcloud-sdk-rs) under the hood.
+General features like authorization are delegated to [gcloud-sdk-rs](https://github.com/abdolence/gcloud-sdk-rs) under the hood, so you can use oauth2 and OIDC instead of API_KEY.

 ## Features